Cycling Around Tasmania: Day 4 – Swansea To Bicheno

 Central Business District Bicheno

-There is a motorcycle museum in Bicheno which may have been the draw for these riders from the mainland states.
+There is a motorcycle museum in Bicheno, which may have been the draw for these riders from the mainland states.
 Given their friendliness and generosity with beer bottles, their slogan “growing old disgracefully!” was a bit of wishful thinking!
-Later on, I’d shoot the breeze and sip on the supplied beer with some of them – but first I had a veg-friendly lunch to find a beachfront to explore.
+Later on, I’d shoot the breeze and sip on the supplied beer with some of them – but first, I had a veg-friendly lunch to find a beachfront to explore.

 my tent at Bicheno Caravan Park